thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/bonus-stuff.md

 ## Using Express + template engine to create CRUD app with views

+In this course, we mainly teach you how to generate JSON responses and build REST APIs.
+Actually you can generate full HTML pages from the responses and build web applications.
+Checkout the resources below on examples:

 * embedded javascript \(ejs\) \([docs 1](http://ejs.co/) and [docs 2](https://github.com/tj/ejs)\)
 * [tutorial](https://scotch.io/tutorials/use-ejs-to-template-your-node-application)